When You’re Buying a Juicer For the First Time, How Do You Choose the Right One That Best Fits Your Lifestyle?

 - Takes up a little more counter space vertically

-Currently, one of the best centrifugal juicers, the Breville 800JEXL Juice Fountain Elite 1000-Watt Juice Extractor, has approximately 1500 reviews with most of those being 5-star reviews on Amazon and is selling for between $200 and $250.
+Currently, one of the best centrifugal juicers, the Breville 800JEXL Juice Fountain Elite 1000-Watt Juice Extractor, has approximately 1500 reviews with most of those being 5-star reviews on Amazon.
 You can learn more about this juicer on this page.

 Is Noise Going to Be a Factor For You?